Anna Blom

 Thanks Anna!

-Anna Blom is Swedish, lives and works in London.
-She graduated with an MA in Painting from the Royal College of Art (2022), and a BFA in Painting from UAL, Wimbledon (2020).
-Her work has been featured in group exhibitions by galleries and curatorial projects including: Vortic, London (2024); Studio West, London (2024), Flowers Gallery, London (2023); Hautes Côtes, Apsara Studio and Sothebys, Burgundy (2023); Liminal Gallery, Margate (2023); OHSH Projects, London (2023); Aora and Apsara Studio, London (2023); Ovada Gallery, Oxford (2023) and Orleans House Gallery, London (2022) among others.
+Anna Blom is a Swedish born, London-based artist who holds an MA in Painting (Arts and Humanities) from the Royal College of Art (2022) and a BFA in Painting from UAL Wimbledon (2020).
+Her work has been featured in group exhibitions by galleries and curatorial projects including: Vortic, London (2024); Studio West, London (2024); Gertrude and Canopy Collections, London (2024); Flowers Gallery, London (2023); Hautes Côtes, Apsara Studio and Sothebys, Burgundy (2023); Liminal Gallery, Margate (2023); OHSH Projects, London (2023); Aora and Apsara Studio, London (2023); Ovada Gallery, Oxford (2023) and Orleans House Gallery, London (2022) among others.

 www.bloominghell.com @annabloominghell